joshmarinacci/querylang/README.md

 - [x] prefab data is loaded, then real data is loaded. hash by id. loaded ids override existing ids.
 - [x] on load, objects are validated against the schema
 - [x] objects are upgraded using schema defaults. so adding a new schema field can apply to previously edited objects.
 - [ ] schema can also delete properties using some special syntax, to upgrade old objects by deleting, or renaming.
+- [ ] JSON storage encodes types into the keynames using the schemas
+- [ ] properly store non-JSON safe properties using custom converters